How Long Should You Study for the GMAT? (Take the Quiz!)

 Let’s face it: what we want to do and what we can do are often two different things.

-Figuring out how many days you should study and when to take the GMAT depends in part on how many hours per day you can reasonably study.
+Figuring out how many days you should study and when to take the GMAT depends, in part, on how many hours per day you can reasonably study.

 Let’s say that 1 hour a day for six months would be very approximately equivalent to six hours of studying a day for one month.
 The caveat, of course, is most people have real limits concerning how much they can focus.